RUBION-Nanoscopy/Matlab-SICM/README.md

-# Matlab-SICM
+# SICM-toolbox
-Matlab scripts and classes to handle SICM data.
+Set of Matlab scripts and classes to handle SICM data.